hiveot/hub.capnp/README.md

 After downloading or building the plugin executable:
 1. Copy the plugin executable from dist/bin or dist/arm into the Hub binary folder.
 2. Copy the plugin configuration file dist/config/{plugin}.yaml to the Hub configuration folder.
-3. Enable the plugin in hub.yaml configuration file in the 'plugins' section.It will be started automatically when the Hub starts.
+3. Enable the plugin in hub.yaml configuration file in the 'plugins' section.
+It will be started automatically when the Hub starts.
 Note that plugins start in the listed order.

 # Design